Give Us A Call Today! (810) 629-7752

 2. System Design and Specifications

-Once site feasibility is confirmed, the system is designed based on the heating and cooling needs of your home.
-This phase involves sizing the loops and selecting appropriate equipment models.
+Once site feasibility is confirmed, the design of your geothermal heat pump installation is customized based on the heating and cooling needs of your home.
+This phase involves precisely sizing the ground loops and selecting the most efficient equipment models for your specific environment.

 • Selecting between open-loop and closed-loop systems depending on water availability and site characteristics